Yoruba Girl Dancing: Colonialism

-Colonialism and post-colonialism are major themes of the novel.
-Coming from a wealthy family in colonial Lagos, Remi basically lives in a European African culture – she lives in Africa yet everything around her has European influence.
-She lives in a big house with servants and is part of the Nigerian upper class for whom British culture is a dominant influence.
+Coming from a wealthy family in colonial Lagos, Remi lives in a European-influenced African culture.
+She lives in a large house with servants as part of the Nigerian upper class for whom British culture is the dominant influence.

-Colonization by the British has a huge impact on Remi and her family in almost everything, including a European style of beauty.
-Remi compares herself to European actresses and wishes she looked like them.
+Colonization by the British impacts Remi and her family.
+Remi conforms to European beauty standards, wishing she looked like European actresses.
 She wears English clothes.
-Early on in the novel, she makes the mistake of wearing her English clothes to the market, where she runs into girls who are not of the same class as she is and are wearing traditional African clothes.
+Early on in the novel, she makes the mistake of wearing her English clothes to the market, where she runs into girls who are not of the same class as she and are wearing traditional African clothes.
 They corner her and tease and harass her for following what the Europeans do and letting them colonize her even more.
-It is almost disrespectful to them that she is wearing English attire – clothes from a country that colonized theirs.

 Remi going to boarding-school in England is another representation of colonialism and the British influence over Africa.
-Her wealthy family believe that being educated in Europe is a way for Remi to better herself.
+Her wealthy family believes that being educated in Europe is a way for Remi to better herself.